githubnext/blocks-dev/README.md

-# blocks-dev
+# blocks

 Welcome!
 This package supports local development of custom GitHub Blocks.

 # Scripts

-Using the `blocks-dev` command, you can run the following commands:
+Using the `blocks` command, you can run the following commands:

 - `start` - Starts a local development environment and builds Blocks bundles.
 - `build` - Builds Blocks bundles.